Cool for Cats (TV series)

 Cool for Cats was one of the first shows on British TV to feature music for a teenage audience.
 It was produced by Associated Rediffusion, part of the ITV network, and ran from December 1956 to February 1961.

-The show was presented by Kent Walton.
-It lasted 15 minutes.
+The show was originally presented by Daily Sketch journalist Ker Robertson and then by Kent Walton.
+Ker gave up presenting duties and took on the role of record arranger.
+The show lasted 15 minutes.
 Discs were played and then commented upon.
+Sometimes The Dougie Squires Dancers, which included the then unknown Una Stubbs, Amanda Barrie, and Patsy Rowlands, who performed dance routines to the music.
+Sometimes Desmond Hennessy, and later by Neville Wortman would draw a relevant cartoon a 'Cool Cartoon', while the record played.

+It was originally described by the TV Times (listing magazine) as “An intimate record programme in which Ker Robertson brings viewers the hits and near hits, the songs, music and stories of the people who make discs a £25,000,000 a year business”.

-Sometimes The Dougie Squires Dancers, which included the then unknown Una Stubbs, performed dance routines to the music, and sometimes Tony Hart would draw a relevant cartoon while the record played.
-The programme was originally broadcast on Mondays at 7:15 pm and later moved to Thursdays.
-Owing to its success, it was a twice-weekly show (the second a repeat), later expanding to half an hour.
+The programme was originally broadcast (only in the London area) on Mondays at 7:15 pm and then later moved to Fridays.
+Owing to its success, it was a twice-weekly show (the second show was a repeat), later expanding to half an hour.
+It got national exposure across other early ITV regions.
 The show's initiator was director Joan-Kemp Welch, the drama innovator, and the first—and the show's longest-running—choreographer was Dougie Squires.

-Kent Walton took the title from a show of the same name he hosted on Radio Luxembourg.
+Parlophone Records released a tie-in series of Cool For Cats EPs in 1959 featuring Ken Jones and His Coolmen, while Kent Walton and Don Lang made a 45 using Waltion's end-of-show catch-phrase "See You Friday?" in August 1959.